12 Factors Affecting Fixed Capital – Scholarszilla

 2) Size of business

 Where a business firm is set up to carry on large-scale operations, its fixed capital requirements are likely to be high.
-It is because most of their production processes are based on automatic machines and equipment.
+This is because most of their production processes are based on automatic machines and equipment.

 3) Scope of business